meltano/cloud-docs/docs/onboarding.md

 Note:

 - Grants to Meltano engineers are for the purpose of troubleshooting and support during and after the onboarding process.
-- In the Cloud Beta stage, we will add support for granting access via the Meltano GitHub App.
+- In the Cloud Beta stage, we will be launching a new Meltano Cloud GitHub App.
+This will replace the `MetanoCloud` service account user above.
 - Support for granting Meltano Cloud repo access using a private access token will also be available in the near future.
 (Let us know if this is your preferred method.)

 ### Prereq #2: Creating a test or sandbox environment

-For onboarding and debugging purposes, we recommend that teams create a [Meltano Environment](https://docs.meltano.com/concepts/environments) named `'sandbox'` or `'staging'`, which can be used by Meltano Cloud to test that all jobs are working as expected.
+For onboarding and debugging purposes, we recommend that teams create a [Meltano Environment](https://docs.meltano.com/concepts/environments) named `'sandbox'`, which can be used by Meltano Cloud to test that all jobs are working as expected.

 For more information, please see our guide: [Creating a Sandbox Environment for Meltano Cloud](sandbox_environments.md)